j-swiderska/j-swiderska/README.md

 - 👋 Hi, I’m @j-swiderska
 - 👀 I’m interested in neurosciecne, DeepLabCut analysis of animal behaviour, GCamP visualisations and generalluy molecular basis of behaviour.
 I love rats
-- 🌱 I’m currently learning how to code in Python (am a beginner for now)
+- 🌱 I’m currently learning how to code in Python and R
-- 💞️ I’m looking to collaborate on animal pose and movement estimations, idetification of new behavioral markers
+- 💞️ I’m looking to collaborate on animal pose and movement estimations, idetification of new behavioral markers and use of novel behavioral techniques
 - 📫 How to reach me: just write to me at: j.swiderska@nencki.edu.pl :)

 <!---